StackVista/stackstate-docs/setup/cli/cli-stac.md

 ### API key - Receiver API

 StackState receives topology, telemetry and trace data via the Receiver API.
 If you want to push information to StackState using the `stac` CLI, you will need to provide a Receiver API key.
-This is the same API key that is used by the StackState Agent and is available from your administrator.
+This is the same API key used by the StackState Agent and is available from your administrator.

 ### API token - Base API and Admin API